rp13g10/fell_finder/README.md

   * `sudo systemctl start redis` to run it once, or `sudo systemctl enable redis` to run it every time your computer boots
 * Run `ingestion.py` to process your extracts.
   * In my own testing, it takes ~1 hour to completely process the data for all of Hampshire
-* Once ingestion has completed, you can start the webapp in development mode
+* Once ingestion has completed, you can start the webapp in two modes

+* For a 'standard' launch
+  * Make sure 'debug' is set to False in `src/fell_finder/config.yml`
-  * First, `cd` into the app folder.
-Start Celery with: `celery -A app.celery_app worker --loglevel=INFO`
+  * First, start Celery with: `celery -A webapp.celery_app worker --loglevel=INFO`
-  * Then, without closing the celery process, start the webapp with `python app.py`
+  * Then, without closing the celery process, start the webapp with `python webapp.py`
   * You can then access the webapp by opening 'http://localhost:8050/' in your browser
+* For a 'debug' launch
+  * Make sure 'debug' is set to True in `src/fell_finder/config.yml`
+  * Start the webapp with `python webapp.py`

 ## Roadmap